Folkor1/CI_PP3_EnterTheMatrix/README.md

 </details>

-- Another error message is displayed when using existing username on username creation.
+- Another error message is displayed when using an existing username on username creation.

 <details><summary>Show the error screenshot</summary>